dddrrreee/cs140e-23win/labs/16-nrf-networking/README.md

 ### Part 2: Implement `nrf-driver.c:nrf_tx_send_noack`.

 You'll implement sending without acknowledgements.

+To start the process:
-   1. Set the device to TX mode.
+  1. Set the TX address:

-   2. Set the TX address.
+            nrf_set_addr(n, NRF_TX_ADDR, txaddr, addr_nbytes);

-   3. Use `nrf_putn` and `NRF_W_TX_PAYLOAD` to write the message to the device
+  2. Use `nrf_putn` and `NRF_W_TX_PAYLOAD` to write the message to the device

-   4. Pulse the `CE` pin.
-   5. Wait until the TX fifo is empty.
+            nrf_putn(n, NRF_W_TX_PAYLOAD, msg, nbytes);

+     At this point "the TX fifo is not empty" as per the state machine.

+  3. We should be in RX mode.
+So first go to Standby-I by setting CE=0(see state machine).
+Then, start the transmit by (1) setting `NRF_CONFIG=tx_config` and then (2) `CE=1.
+This will take us to TX mode.

+  4. Detect when the transmission is complete by either (1) waiting until the TX fifo is empty or (2) for the TX interrupt to be triggered.
+I *believe* the methods are equivalent.
+The latter (interrupts) is similar to sending with acks so probably makes more sense.

-   6. Clear the TX interrupt.
+  5. Clear the TX interrupt.
-   7. When you are done, don't forget to set the device back in RX mode.
+  6. Transition back to RX mode.

-Transmitting payload pulse times etc can be seen in Appendix A (page 75):
-"Enhanced ShockBurst transmitting payload".
+For reference, look at Appendix A (page 75): "Enhanced ShockBurst transmitting payload".

 When you get rid of the call to our `staff_nrf_tx_send_noack` the tests should work.